jkhatri01/anshulpatel25.github.io/personal_website/content/post/test_docker_images.md

     ]
 +++

-[Goss](https://github.com/aelsabbahy/goss) is alternative tool for validating server's configuration.
+[Goss](https://github.com/aelsabbahy/goss) is tool for validating server's configuration.
 [Dgoss](https://github.com/aelsabbahy/goss/tree/master/extras/dgoss) is wrapper written on top of the goss for validating docker images.

 <!--more-->